Fylingdales

-Fylingdales is a civil parish in the Scarborough district of North Yorkshire, England situated south of Whitby, within the North York Moors National Park.
+Fylingdales is a civil parish in North Yorkshire, England situated south of Whitby, within the North York Moors National Park.
 It contains the villages of Robin Hood's Bay and Fylingthorpe and Fyling Hall School.

 According to the 2011 UK census, Fylingdales parish had a population of 1,346, a reduction on the 2001 UK census figure of 1,485.